tthoma24/resume/README.md

 [comment]: # (Empty line below should be maintained to keep long line separating contact info from Objectove section when viewed on GitHub)
 #
 # OBJECTIVE
-## Vision-driven change agent with career-long record of IT support, system administration, and technical leadership for leading mission-driven organizations
+## Vision-driven change agent with career-long record of IT support, system administration, information security, and technical leadership for leading mission-driven organizations

 Proven talent for aligning business strategy and objectives with established support, security, and engineering paradigms to achieve maximum operational impacts with minimum resource expenditures.
-Efficiency-focused thought leader with expertise spanning system administration, computer and server security, hands-on and remote support, cross-functional team participation, complex problem-solving and troubleshooting, cluster and cloud computing, process optimization, security awareness training, customer service, and technology solutions.
+Efficiency-focused thought leader with expertise spanning system administration, endpoint and server security, compliance and posture management, hands-on and remote support, cross-functional team participation, complex problem-solving and troubleshooting, cluster and cloud computing, process optimization, customer service, and technology solutions.
 Exceptionally dedicated and precise professional with keen interpersonal, communication, and organizational skills.

 <details>
 <summary>Anti-bot</summary>